TeodorSundberg/image_recognition-project/README.md

 However, each card generally has 4 generally main identifying features.

 Card name - Top left of Card
 Rules text - In the middle
 Symbol (used to narrow down the search only) - on the right Collector identifier number  - bottom left

-There is also a 5th thing which is artwork, but I plan to leave it out of scope in the 1st iteration.
+There is also a 5th thing which is artwork, but I plan to leave it out of scope in the 1st iteration of my project.

 I want to be able to train a program to identify cards, by having the minimal amount of information and sometimes not fully pixelated for a clear view.